Pelvic Health Physiotherapy

 • Sports Team Medical Coverage; Tournaments, Travel, Seasonal

 Outside of the clinic, Brooke loves finding creative ways to stay active and is up for the challenge of trying out a new sport or skill.
-She enjoys running, hiking, water sports, and of course soccer!
+She enjoys running, rock climbing, hiking, water sports, and of course soccer!
 She also loves to travel and spend time with family and friends.